Billlie: 2021–2023: Debut

-2023–present

-On February 7, 2023, it was announced the group would be releasing their fourth EP.
-On March 6, it was announced that their fourth EP The Billage of Perception: Chapter Three, featuring lead single "Eunoia", would be released on March 28.

-On April 20, Mystic Story announced that the group's activities have been halted, due to the sudden death of Moon Sua's brother Moonbin of Astro.
-Subsequently on April 25, Mystic Story announced that promotions for the EP have concluded, and that member Moon Sua would be taking time off, with the remaining 6 members to continue activities.
-On June 15, It was announced that Suhyeon would also be going on hiatus, for health reasons.

-The group released their first single album Side-B: Memoirs of Echo Unseen.
-The album's single "BYOB (Bring Your Own Best Friend)", together with its English-language version, was pre-released on September 27.
-The lead single "Dang!
-(Hocus Pocus)", together with the entire album was released on October 23.
-Members Moon Sua and Suhyeon would not be involved in this release due to their hiatuses from health issues.
+2024–present: First sub-unit and first studio album

 On April 12, 2024, it was announced that members Moon Sua and Suhyeon would resume activities after being on hiatus due to health issues.
 On October 2, it was announced that the group would be releasing their fifth EP Appendix: Of All We Have Lost on October 16, with the pre-release single "Trampoline" releasing on October 11.
 The music video teaser for the lead single "Remembrance Candy" includes a special narration by singer-songwriter IU, who also wrote the lyrics for the song.

 On April 1, 2025, the group announced that they would debut their first sub-unit consisting of members Moon Sua and Siyoon on April 7, with the release of the single "Snap" featuring Sokodomo.

+On January 19, 2026, it was announced that Billlie would release a pre-release single titled "Cloud Palace (False Awakening)" on January 27, ahead of their upcoming album The Collective Soul and Unconscious: Chapter Two.
+On April 15, the album was announced and subsequently released on May 6 as the group's first studio album.